ipsdm/legitimacy/structure.md

    - Attributes
    - Achievements

+Modification of members cards must be done with the consent of that members, but should not exclusively controlled by that member.
+For instance, in most instantiations of legitimate structures it should be permissible to suggest changes to both your own card as well as others member cards.
+In either case a process of accepting amendments to member cards must be undertaken.

 ## Process
+Implementing the suggested structure may prove to be difficult depending on what existing structures are in place.
+The goal of this section is to provide a comprehensive transition strategy from existing structures to the most legitimate structure conceivable.
+This transition period may take anywhere from a week to several years depending on the size of the organization.

 ### Phase 1: Assessment

-Implementing the suggested structure may prove to be difficult depending on what existing structures are in place.
 During the initialization phase a utility should be mandated and populated in an attempt to reflect the organizations existing structures _and not_ in an attempt to reflect the most ideal form of the organization.
 This process enables the utility to "get it's feet off the ground" such that further conversations can be had which mature the organization to a more ideal state.

 The following is the suggested initialization steps to be taken:
  1. Existing organization authority mandate the use of a single utility which